top of page

 What Is A Circadian Rhythm?

-Circadian rhythms are 24 hour cycles that occur in all of the cells of our bodies that regulate many of the essential functions and processes that our bodies need to stay healthy.
+Circadian rhythms are 24 hour cycles that take place in all of the cells of our bodies that regulate many of the essential functions and processes that our bodies need to stay healthy.

 Most living things follow circadian rhythms including animals, plants, and humans.
 There are many different circadian rhythms that occur in the body and that affect physical, mental, and behavioral changes throughout a 24-hour cycle.